backdrop-ops/backdrop-docker/README.md

 3. [About Backdrop](#about-backdrop)

 # Installation
-The fastest and easiest way to "spin up" Backdrop in a Docker container is to:
+The process of "spinning up" Backdrop as a Docker container application includes:

- 1)  Ensure Docker is installed
+ 1)  Ensuring Docker is installed
- 2)  Create a directory to hold docker assets
+ 2)  Creating a directory to hold docker related assets
- 3)  Create a docker startup file that references a Backdrop Docker Image
+ 3)  Creating a new docker startup file referencing a Backdrop Docker Image
- 4)  Launch docker so that it knows to process the recently created docker startup file
+ 4)  Launching docker in such a way that it processes the new docker startup file

 ## Step 1:  Ensure Docker is Installed
 [Click here to see Docker's installation instructions for Windows, Mac and Linux](https://www.docker.com/get-started)

-## Step 2:  Create a Directory to Hold Docker assets
+## Step 2:  Create a Directory to Hold Docker Related Assets
 Create a directory named `backdrop-eval` to hold any Backdrop-related Docker assets

 ```